seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Shout out and credits</strong></summary>

 **Shout out** to [baughmann](https://github.com/baughmann) the OG of this repo.
 He entrusted it to my care while he's moving on to bigger and better things.
-All the best to him and many thanks for his contributions.
+All the best to him and many thanks for his contribution.

+[Applebreak1 - z390-Designare-Customac](https://github.com/AppleBreak1/Z390-Designare-Customac) - I used notes from him and CaseySJ to get Thunderbolt working

 #### Credit to all these great people whom I don't know but have made my hackintosh dreams come true: